Aparna10010/AirlinePassengersML_/README.md

-Absolutely!
-Here's a polished and professional **README.md** — ideal for showcasing your project on GitHub or your portfolio 👇

 ---
 # ✈️ Airline Customer Satisfaction Prediction

 This project focuses on predicting whether an airline passenger is satisfied with their experience based on various in-flight and service-related features.
 It combines **SQL-based data exploration**, **feature engineering**, **machine learning**, and **class imbalance handling** using **SMOTE**, all wrapped in a reusable ML pipeline.